pearlfish/pearlfish-java/README.md

 A Short Example
 ---------------

-In this example will use Pearlfish and [JUnit](http://www.junit.org) to write tests for an [RPN calculator](http://en.wikipedia.org/wiki/Reverse_Polish_notation).
+In this example will use Pearlfish and [JUnit](http://www.junit.org) to write a very simple test for an [RPN calculator](http://en.wikipedia.org/wiki/Reverse_Polish_notation).

 We will start by doing approval testing and then generate Specification by Example documentation